akhelij/prestashop_filemanager/Readme.md

 - Organize files into folders for better organization and accessibility.
 - Supports uploading various file types, including images, videos, PDFs, and more.
 - Intuitive and user-friendly interface for easy navigation and usage.
-- Secure file handling with proper permission checks and validations.

 ## Requirements